petermarshallio/devrel/users/knight.md

 ### Challenges

+* What is this thing?
+What does it do?
+* What problems is it designed to solve?
+* How does it compare to other things I already know?
+Or don't know?
+* Who else is using it?
+* Will it fit into my jigsaw puzzle?
 * How do I communicate what I learn with other architects?
 * What's the quickest route to understanding the value add to the architecture?
 * Who should be involved when something is being designed?